mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 **Script outline (read while recording Loom/Meet):**

-1. *Welcome (10s):* “This is your AI assistant.
-It answers common questions under 60 words and opens tickets for edge cases.”
+1. *Welcome (10s):* "This is your AI assistant.
+It answers common questions under 60 words and opens tickets for edge cases."
 2. *Where to see it (15s):* Show widget on homepage and Messenger DM.
 3. *How to update FAQs (20s):* Open **KB** tab, edit answers, press Enter.
 Changes are live for the fallback.
 4. *How alerts work (15s):* Unknowns appear in **#ops‑bot**; click the link to the row and add the final answer to **KB**.
 5. *Rollbacks & pause (15s):* Show how to toggle the widget OFF and enable **Maintenance Mode** message.
-6. *Contact (15s):* “Email support@{store} for help.
-We rotate keys every 90 days.”
+6. *Contact (15s):* "Email support@{store} for help.
+We rotate keys every 90 days."

 Provide the owner with: **links to KB/Unknowns sheets, Slack channel, order lookup URL**, and the **Maintenance Mode** text below.